 He is a Fellow of the American Mathematical Society (2018) and a recipient of the Alfred P. Sloan Research Fellowship (2004).

 Professor Piccione is a leading mathematician in differential geometry and global analysis, currently based at the University of São Paulo.
-He earned his Ph.D. in Mathematics from the University of São Paulo and has held visiting and research positions at several international institutions.
+He earned his Ph.D. from the University of São Paulo and has held visiting positions at several international institutions.

 His research focuses on differential geometry, variational methods, and semi-Riemannian geometry, with influential contributions to the study of geodesics and Morse theory.

-He has received distinctions including the Brazilian National Council for Scientific and Technological Development (CNPq) research fellowship and has played an active role in advancing mathematical research in Brazil and internationally.
+He is a recipient of the CNPq research fellowship and has played an active role in advancing mathematical research in Brazil and internationally.

 Professor Zhu received his Ph.D. from Simon Fraser University.
 His research focuses on graph coloring, structural graph theory, and related areas of discrete mathematics.